andypicke/Journalists-Under-Fire/README.md

 # Data

-## Sources
 The [Committee to Protect Journalists](https://cpj.org/) (CPJ) maintains a worldwide [database](https://cpj.org/data/) of press workers killed or imprisoned since 1992, and information/circumstances surrounding each event.

-## Description of Raw Data
+I downloaded the data in csv format in early April 2020.
+There were two datasets:

-### Journalist Deaths since 1992
+1) Journalist Deaths since 1992
 This raw data set had 2033 rows and 43 columns.
-The majority of the columns are categorical in nature.

-### Journalists Imprisoned since 1992
+2) Journalists Imprisoned since 1992
-This raw data set has 4854 rows and 43 columns.
-The majority of the columns are categorical in nature.
+This raw data set had 4854 rows and 43 columns.

+The majority of the features/columns in both datasets are categorical in nature.

 ## Data Cleaning and Manipulation

 - Drop any columns that contain all null values, or very few non-null values.
 - Further narrow data by dropping columns that don't contain useful imformation for analysis.
-- Use only cases w/ confirmed motive for journalist deaths; there were 1369 confirmed cases.
+- Use only cases w/ confirmed motive for journalist deaths; there were 1369 cases with confirmed motives.
-- There were many instances, especially in the journalists imprisoned dataset, where a category value was entered in multiple different ways (capitalization, spaces etc.) and needed to be cleaned up before analysis.
+- There were many instances, especially in the journalists imprisoned dataset, where a category value was entered in multiple different ways (different capitalization, spaces etc.) and needed to be cleaned up before analysis.
 - There were several categorical columns that contained rows listing multiple categories (as a single string).
-I had to separate these before I could aggregate/count.
+I had to separate these before I could aggregate/count those features.

+After the data cleaning process:
+- The journalist deaths dataset contained 1369 rows and x columns
+- The journalists imprisoned dataset contained 4854 rows and x columns.

-### Glimpse of final journalist deaths dataframe
+## Glimpse of final dataframes used for analysis:

+### Journalist deaths
 |    |   year | fullName                  | gender   | typeOfDeath          | jobs              | coverage                  | mediums        | country     | localOrForeign   | sourcesOfFire        |
 |---:|-------:|:--------------------------|:---------|:---------------------|:------------------|:--------------------------|:---------------|:------------|:-----------------|:---------------------|
 |  4 |   2018 | Abadullah Hananzai        | Male     | Murder               | Producer          | Crime,Politics,War        | Radio,Internet | Afghanistan | Local            | Political Group      |